 Recognition in the Workplace

-By reading this article, you’re already showing what you value: Commitment.
+By reading this article, you’re already showing what you value in the workplace: Commitment.
 Going the extra mile.
 Making your workplace better for everyone.

-    As a business, you have nothing to lose and everything to gain by consistently extending congratulations and providing recognition to your employees.
-The more aware you are of their professional achievements and personal milestones, the better your corporate culture can be.
+As a business, you have nothing to lose and everything to gain by consistently extending personal recognition or congratulating an employee on a job well done.
+The more aware you are of their professional achievements and personal milestones, the better your workplace culture can be.

 It’s helpful to think of congratulations and recognition in two categories: internal and external.
-Read on to learn the difference, and to find out why it’s important to be on the top of your professional congratulatory game.
+Read on to learn the difference between the two, and to find out why it’s important to be on the top of your professional congratulatory game.

 Internal Congrats and Recognition

-    Congratulations and recognition within your company might be offered for big achievements like promotions, or for smaller day-to-day successes like presentations, sales, teamwork, mentorship, simple kindnesses, and plain old hard work.
+Congratulations and recognition in the workplace might be offered for big achievements like promotions, or for smaller day-to-day successes like presentations, sales, teamwork, mentorship, simple kindnesses, and plain old hard work.

 Never underestimate the power of recognizing achievements large and small.
 The late organizational anthropologist and CEO of Benchmark Communications, Judith Glaser said that celebrating success stimulates feelings of “inclusion, innovation, appreciation, and collaboration in the brain.”
 These all contribute to increased creativity and focus, a more peaceful work environment, and even resilience to stress in high-pressure situations.

 Recognizing employees outside of the work environment might include congratulations for a graduation, a new home, a wedding, the birth of a child, or even for finishing a race.
 These acknowledgments are more easily made, and more impactful, when you’ve made the effort to develop real, authentic relationships at work.